PedroTheRealOne/Python/Waifu_Bot/README.md

 # Waifu Bot

-Chat bot using ChatterBot just for fun.
-Using Python.
+Chat bot made in Python.
+Using ChatterBot.
+This bot is a for fun bot.

 ## Prerequisites